 Clean your ducts

 Your duct system is the avenue that the air travels to be distributed throughout your home.
 Over a period of time, particles, bacteria, and dust can become trapped in these ducts.
 When the air flows through the system, it can stir up this debris and spread it around your home, resulting in low air quality.
 Bring in the professionals to give your ducts a cleaning once a year for the best results.
+You might want to consider having insurance from a company such as Hometree to help cover the costs of annual maintenance.

 If you suffer from allergies or are generally concerned about the health effects that poor air quality can have on your health, it’s time to take action.
 Try some of these easy ways to increase your indoor air quality and help you breathe easier.0